onap/ccsdk-oran/docs/guide/developer-guide.rst

 TBD

 The A1 Adapter can be accessed over the REST API.
-See :ref:`a1-adapter-api` for how to use the API.
+See :ref:`offered_apis` for how to use the API.

 A1 Policy Management